 It’s no secret that gratitude is a game-changer when it comes to improving mood, but it’s also been tied to improved outcomes in sports as well.
 A good way to start is with the “three good things” exercise.
 Simply write down three good things that happen to you each day, however big or small, and what your part was in making them happen.
 Each week, review and compile the three best things that happened to you that week, then repeat this review each month and each year.

 Focus on your big picture goals.
 Write them down every day.
 Strategize on the small things you can do every day to move you closer to your goals, whether it’s improving your water intake, or PR’ing a lift.
 Cultivate habits that move you closer to these big-picture goals each day and aim to eliminate those that don’t serve, or are in conflict with, the bigger picture of what you want to achieve.

 What did you learn in the past 24-hours that can move you closer to where you want to be?
 Are there things you could have done differently with a better outcome?
 Now is the time to reflect on, learn from, and let go of these things.

-Whatever your athletic goals may be, you can certainly benefit from using a journal and engaging in the above exercises.
-Spend four nights writing about each of the above prompts.
+Whatever your athletic or your athletes' goals may be, we can all benefit from the above exercises.